Cormega: 1990s

 He was featured on Hot Day's "Going Straight Up" from his album It's My Turn.
 He was also featured on Blaq Poet and DJ Hot Day's track "Set It Off" from their album Without Warning in 1991.
 During a period of incarceration, Cormega gained some attention following a shout-out from Nas on his song "One Love", from the Illmatic album released in 1994.

 Following his release from jail in 1995, Cormega became determined to pursue rapping.
-Nas included him on a song entitled "Affirmative Action" on his album It Was Written released on July 2, 1996.
+Nas included him on a song titled "Affirmative Action" on his album It Was Written released on July 2, 1996.
 The song also featured AZ and Foxy Brown, and became The Firm's first appearance.
 He was signed to Def Jam and recorded an album called The Testament.
 Nas, his manager Steve Stoute and producers Dr. Dre and The Trackmasters joined to form The Firm.
 However, Cormega was replaced with another Queensbridge artist, Nature, because Nas and/or Stoute favored Nature.
 That ended Cormega's friendship with Nas.
 After he fell out with his manager Chris Lighty and his label Violator Records his debut album The Testament was indefinitely shelved.
-During the recording for The Testament Cormega responded to Nas' "One Love" in the form of a letter also entitled "One Love".
+During the recording for The Testament Cormega responded to Nas' "One Love" in the form of a letter also titled "One Love".